thejjw/sunbeam-charms/charms/glance-k8s/README.md

-`ceph`: To connect to Ceph for image storage (optional) `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network
+`ceph`: To connect to Ceph for image storage (optional) `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network `ceph-rgw`: To receive the RGW service readiness signal from the `microceph` charm

 ## OCI Images